anatawa12/unity-gist-pack/.docs/content/docs/basic-usage/index.md

 # Basic Usage

-Unity Gist Pack consists of multiple gists so after installing this package, you have to enable some gists.
+anatawa12's gist pack for Unity consists of multiple gists so after installing this package, you have to enable some gists.

 Please open selector window from `Tools/anatawa12's gist selector`, check gists you want to enable, and click `Apply Changes`.